What could be wrong with requiring measurable outcomes?

 —Peter Block, Community: The Structure of Belonging

-One of my important learning experiences occurred unexpectedly in a workshop where a participant in a small group I was leading got furious after something I had said.
+One of my important learning experiences occurred unexpectedly in a workshop.
+A participant in a small group I was leading got furious after something I had said.
 He stood up and stepped towards me, shouting and balling his fists.
 At that moment, to my surprise, I knew that his intense anger was all about him and not about me.
 Instead of my habitual response—taking anger personally—I was able to effectively help him look at why he had become so enraged.

 There was nothing measurable about this interchange, yet it was an amazing learning and empowering moment for me.